ORANGE

 SHIRT DAY

 Orange Shirt Day, observed each year on September 30th, commemorates the children taken into residential and boarding schools in the U.S. and Canada.
-It is a time to honor the children who never returned home from residential schools and to recognize the survivors and families who still carry this history.
+It is a time to honor the children who never returned home from these institutions, and to recognize the survivors and families who still carry this history.

 It is both a day of mourning and resilience, and a reminder that the legacies of these policies still reverberate through Tribal communities today.